nurRiyad/nuxt-portfolio/README.md

 ## Features

+- Update all data from one single file `/data/info`
+- Get top github project by api call
 - Server Side Rendered(SSR) with Nuxt3
-- Used Typescript mean fully typesafe
+- Used Typescript mean fully type safe
 - Properly Search Engin optimized
 - Use TailwindCss For designing